Robert Jameson: Artistic recognition

-A portrait of Robert Jameson is housed by the National Portrait Gallery in London, and a bust of him is in the Old College of the University of Edinburgh.
+A portrait of Robert Jameson by George Watson is housed by the National Portrait Gallery in London, and a bust of him is in the Old College of the University of Edinburgh.

 Family

 Jameson never married and had no children.

 He was the uncle of Robert William Jameson, Writer to the Signet and playwright of Edinburgh, and therefore also the great-uncle of Sir Leander Starr Jameson, Bt, KCMG, British colonial statesman.

 His sister Janet Jameson (1776-1853) married Patrick Torrie (1763-1810).
 They were parents to Thomas Jameson Torrie FRSE a geologist.

 A further nephew was William Jameson FRSE who rose to fame in India.

 A species of venomous snake, Dendroaspis jamesoni, is named in honor of Robert Jameson.